-TO: Chemical Manufacturer, Importer, Distributor FROM: DATE: RE: Chemical Labels otified you that the labels on your products were not appropriate.
-We requested that your ding or supply us with a different label.
-We have not re of this letter). ceived your reply.
-Please respond to this second request by (fifteen days after the date The labels that needs clarification or revision are: Product Name Reason Label Is Not Appropriate
+RE: Chemical Labels

+On (date) we notified you that the labels on your products were not appropriate.
+We requested that you clarify your wording or supply us with a different label.

+We have not received your reply.
+Please respond to this second request by (fifteen days after the date of this letter).

+The labels that needs clarification or revision are:

+Product Name Reason Label Is Not Appropriate